Paraphraser/PiBuilder/README.md

 * digits ("0".."9")
 * hyphen ("-") **not** underscore

 Please don't use "raspberrypi".
 Always choose a **different** name that is unique on your network.
 Even if you only have a single Raspberry Pi, now, you have no idea what the future holds.
-You have only yourself to blame if you ever get into the situation where two or more Raspberry Pis are using the same name.
+You will have only yourself to blame if you ever get into the situation where two or more Raspberry Pis are using the same name.
 It will confuse both you and your Raspberry Pis.

 When you have chosen a name, substitute it for `iot-hub` in the following: